 Think about how often people will talk about positive mindsets, or even growth mindsets, which aren’t necessarily bad by themselves, but quickly turn into a world-view where any bad situation is explained away as an “opportunity” instead of just a bad situation.
-Then, think about how much we assign moral value to survivors of bad situations, giving them credit for their awesome survival skills, when in fact, they were probably just lucky.
+Then, think about how much we assign moral value to survivors of bad situations, giving them credit for their awesome survival skills when they were probably just lucky.

-In the link above, there’s even a quote from a Holocaust survivor, who explains that surviving was, really, just a fluke.
+In the link above, there’s even a quote from a Holocaust survivor who explains that surviving was, really, just a fluke.

-Perhaps, getting caught in the rain can be viewed through the lens of teaching you not to be so concerned that your hair is just right, or appreciating nature more.
+Perhaps, getting caught in the rain can be viewed through the lens of teaching you not to be so concerned that your hair is just right or appreciating nature more.
 That’s great.
-But when it comes to child abuse, domestic violence, murder, poverty, racism, etc. I’m sorry, but you’re not going to explain those away as teachable moments, or opportunities.
-To do so places the blame square on the victim, instead of the person who deserves it.
-If your belief system requires you to look at the victim of child abuse, or other forms of violence and say “This will help you…” your belief system sucks.
-Your belief system is no better than the adult who beats their child, or the spousal abuser who claims it’s “for your own good”.If your belief system requires you to look at the victim of child abuse, or other forms of violence, and say 'This will help you...' your belief system sucks.Click To Tweet
+But when it comes to child abuse, domestic violence, murder, poverty, racism, etc. I’m sorry, but you’re not going to explain those away as teachable moments or opportunities.
+To do so places the blame squarely on the victim instead of the person who deserves it.
+If your belief system requires you to look at the victim of child abuse or other forms of violence and say, “This will help you…” your belief system sucks.
+Your belief system is no better than the adult who beats their child or the spousal abuser who claims it’s “for your own good.”

 And, while your belief system makes a hero out of a survivor, who might have survived something horrific, but could also still be an ass, it also makes judgments about anyone who doesn’t survive.
-Obviously, they didn’t learn the lesson, or find the inner strength necessary.
+Obviously, they didn’t learn the lesson or find the inner strength necessary.
 What a cold-hearted mockery of humanity that is.
 This is how we end up with the text above about Holocaust victims.